natanelia/comlink-worker-pool/packages/comlink-worker-pool/README.md

 **Effortless parallelism for your React and JS/TS apps.**

 A blazing-fast, ergonomic Web Worker pool library powered by [Comlink](https://github.com/GoogleChromeLabs/comlink).
-Developed with Bun for fast builds and tests, but works in any modern JS/TS/React app.
 Offload CPU-intensive work to a pool of workers, maximize throughput, and keep your UI smooth.

 ---